-For 2014 NATA air dispersion modeling, we used AERMOD (Cimorelli et al. 2005; EPA 2015e), a steady-state plume model that incorporates air dispersion based on planetary boundary layer turbulence structure and scaling concepts.
+For AIrToxScreen air dispersion modeling, we used AERMOD (Cimorelli et al. 2005; EPA 2015e), a steadystate plume model that incorporates air dispersion based on planetary boundary layer turbulence structure and scaling concepts.
 AERMOD is EPA's preferred near-field modeling system of emissions for distances up to 50 km (EPA 2017).
-AERMOD version 15181 was used for all NATA rungroups except CMV due to a bug related to polygon sources in version 15181.
-For CMV sources, AERMOD version 16216 was used to take advantage of the bug fix for polygon sources.
+AERMOD version 19191 was used for all AirToxScreen rungroups.